-Wait!
-Before downloading anything, consider getting a package manager for your operating system first.
+Before downloading anything, I'd recommend getting a package manager for your operating system first.
 If you're on Linux, then you should already have one.

 With a built in package manager, Atom is incredibly easy to customize (like the extension manager for your favorite web browser, but arguably better).
 On top of that, sensible default packages are installed as well!